J-HernandezInzunza/my-retro/docs/vertical-slice-architecture.md

 3. **User-centric** - Organized around user capabilities, not technical concerns
 4. **Minimally coupled** - Shares as little as possible with other slices

-## Current Architecture Analysis

-Looking at my previous proposal, I realize it's **not truly vertical** - it's more of a "feature-based horizontal layering."
-Here's why:

-❌ **Problems with Previous Structure:**
-- Still organized by technical domains (`/teams`, `/collaboration`, `/exports`)
-- Shared dependencies between slices
-- Not independently deployable
-- Missing the "user capability" focus

-## Revised True Vertical Slice Architecture

-### Core Insight: Retrospectives Beyond Columns
+## Core Insight: Retrospectives Beyond Columns

-You're absolutely right - future retrospectives might not follow column patterns at all.
+Future retrospectives might not follow column patterns at all.
 Consider these formats:

 - **Timeline retrospectives** (events on a timeline)
 - **Mood board retrospectives** (visual/image-based)
 - **Voting-only retrospectives** (just vote on pre-defined topics)